open-telemetry/opentelemetry.io/content/en/docs/k8s-operator/automatic.md

 order to activate autoinstrumentation, you'll need to add an annotation to your deployment.

-### Add annotations to existing deployments
+## Add annotations to existing deployments

 The final step is to opt in your services to autoinstrumentation.
 This is done by updating your service’s `spec.template.metadata.annotations` to include a language-specific annotation:

-- DotNet: `instrumentation.opentelemetry.io/inject-dotnet: "true"`
+- .NET: `instrumentation.opentelemetry.io/inject-dotnet: "true"`
 - Java: `instrumentation.opentelemetry.io/inject-java: "true"`
-- NodeJS: `instrumentation.opentelemetry.io/inject-nodejs: "true"`
+- Node.js: `instrumentation.opentelemetry.io/inject-nodejs: "true"`
 - Python: `instrumentation.opentelemetry.io/inject-python: "true"`

 Alternatively, the annotation can be added to a namespace, which will result in